Getting Bonsai Hawthorns to flower

 Grown in favourable conditions the tree will endeavour to expand rapidly by way of strong, vigorous, fast growing smooth branches traditionally termed 'water shoots'.
 These do not exhibit any side branching of note and are apical dominant.
 A more mature tree or one growing in a more restrained situation will produce less water shoots and more short stubby branches which are not overtly apical dominant.
 Finally we have little fruiting spurs.
 These are short, stubby and generally have larger buds at their tip.

 Hawthorns grow with relatively short nodes and so produce many buds.
 Depending upon the hormonal messages that the bud receives it can develop into leaves, a flowering spur, a secondary branch, a water shoot or perhaps just a thorn.
-Controlling these hormonal messages within the tree will ensure good characterfull development and as a side benefit…..flowering.
+Controlling these hormonal messages within the tree will ensure good characterful development and as a side benefit…..flowering.

 Often when we collect old hawthorn they will flower very well but this declines over a few seasons.
 This happens because the trees situation will have improved and it gradually reverts to a 'juvenile' state of expansion growth.
 Over time energy is diverted away from mature fruiting growth towards expansion growth and flowering quickly declines.